Our Safety Net Impact Council strives to ensure that all people are safe and able to meet their urgent essential needs to reach their full potential.

 PREPARING FOR THE UNEXPECTED

-The Emergency Food and Shelter Program (EFSP) manages federal funds awarded through the U.S. Department of Homeland Security.
+The Emergency Food and Shelter Program (EFSP) manages federal funds awarded through the U.S. Department of Homeland Security/FEMA.
 The Bexar County, TX Local Board #788600, administered by our United Way, identifies needs and gaps in community services and allocates funds to support those partners serving individuals and families most in need.

 Safety Net Impact Partners